helsing72/ops/Doc/PublishingOnTopic.md

 # Publishing On Topics #

-Given a IDL project FooProject with a data type FooData used by a topic FooTopic on a domain FooDomain this is how you set up publishers and write data:
+Given an IDL project FooProject with a data type FooData used by a topic FooTopic on a domain FooDomain this is how you set up publishers and write data:

 ## Java ##